scylladb/scylla-manager/docs/source/add-a-cluster.rst

 **Procedure**

-Follow the procedure :monitor_lst:`Scylla Monitoring <monitoring_stack/#procedure>` as directed, remembering to update the Scylla Node IPs and  Cluster name_  as well as the Scylla Manager IP in the relevant Prometheus configuration files.
+Follow the procedure `Scylla Monitoring <http://scylladb.github.io/scylla-monitoring/master/monitoring_stack.html#install-scylla-monitoring>` as directed, remembering to update the Scylla Node IPs and  Cluster name_  as well as the Scylla Manager IP in the relevant Prometheus configuration files.

-If you have any issues connecting to Scylla Monitoring Stack consult the `Troubleshooting Guide </troubleshooting/manager_monitoring_integration/>`_.
+If you have any issues connecting to Scylla Monitoring Stack consult the `Troubleshooting Guide <https://docs.scylladb.com/troubleshooting/manager_monitoring_integration/>`_.

 Add a Node to a Managed Cluster
 ===============================